 The Wattsense team connected to the box on site, scanned the BACnet network and listed all the equipment communicating using this protocol.
 Fifteen materials were identified, mainly cold or heat production units and electricity meters.
 This first phase was finished in the morning.

-Back at the office, the team configured the Box and launched its BACnet auto-discovery software.
+Back at the office, the team configured the product and launched its BACnet auto-discovery software.
 Because of the old BACnet version used in the building, some data remained inaccessible; the team quickly developed a specific version of the software to access this data.

 Two days later, 4,000 different properties were detected and could be traced back to the Wattsense platform.
 A file, listing all the available properties was sent to Bouygues Energies & Services which selected about 200, to be delivered every five minutes.
 The others remain accessible and can be activated on demand.